Privacy Act Requests

 - the name of the individual where it appears with other personal information relating to the individual or where the disclosure of the name itself would reveal information about the individual.

-For the purposes of use and disclosure of personal information described above, “personal information” does not include:
+For the purposes of use and disclosure of personal information described above strictly under the Privacy Act, “personal information” does not include:

-- certain information about officers, employees of PSP Investments and other government institutions that relates to the position or functions of the individual, as set out in more detail in the Privacy Act;
+- certain information about officers, employees of PSP Investments and other government institutions that relates to the position or functions of the individual and business contact information, as set out in more detail in the Privacy Act;

 - information about an individual who is or was performing services under contract for PSP Investments that relates to the services performed, including the terms of the contract, the name of the individual and the opinions or views of the individual given in the course of the performance of those services;